by Chet Raymo

 A substance and a life to what I feel…”

-“These few lines from Wordsworth’s “The Prelude” leapt off the page at me this morning.
+“These few lines from Wordsworth’s “The Prelude” leapt off the page at me.
 They capture well enough what my life has become.
 All those years of teaching, of writing in the Boston Globe, were years of sharing public knowledge, knowledge that had been vetted by the scientific community.
 The work was not about me.
 The teacher was me, the writer was me, but what I taught and wrote was reliable, consensus knowledge of the world.
 A student in my classes or a reader of my newspaper columns would have been hard pressed to know my politics or my religion or the nature of the questions that came in the darkest hours of the night.
 And that is the way it should have been; that was my homage to objectivity.

 Those were valuable years, years of building up a sturdy polder in the sea of mystery, a place to stand with a firmness of foot.
 And now, in retirement, with time on my hands- and on my mind- I find myself more inclined to explore what Wordsworth called “the hiding places of my power.”
 I approach.
 They close.
 I touch with my hand the surface of the pond that Pat wrote about the other day; my hand comes out of the depths to meet me.
 I see by glimpses.
 It is, I suppose, a kind of forgetting.
 With the forgetting comes a certain freshness.
 My fingertip touches the surface of the world from above and from below, and concentric circles spread outwards, rippling, like a soundless sound, and I struggle, in words, as best I can, to give a substance and a life to what I feel.